plone/plone.app.contenttypes/README.rst

 Dependencies
 ============

-* ``plone.app.dexterity``.
+* ``plone.app.dexterity>=2.0.7``.
 Dexterity is shipped with Plone 4.3.x.
 Version pins for Dexterity are included in Plone 4.2.x.
 For Plone 4.1.x you need to pin the correct version for Dexterity in your buildout.
-See `Installing Dexterity on older versions of Plone <http://developer.plone.org/reference_manuals/external/plone.app.dexterity/install.html#installing-dexterity-on-older-versions-of-plone>`.
+See `Installing Dexterity on older versions of Plone <http://developer.plone.org/reference_manuals/external/plone.app.dexterity/install.html#installing-dexterity-on-older-versions-of-plone>`_.

-* ``plone.dexterity >= 2.2.1``.
-Olders version of plone.dexterity break the RRS-functionalisty in Plone because plone.app.contenttypes 1.1a2 uses behaviors for the Richtext-Fields.
+* ``plone.dexterity>=2.2.1``.
+Olders version of plone.dexterity break the rss-views in Plone because since version 1.1b1 plone.app.contenttypes uses behaviors for the richtext-fields.

-* ``plone.app.event``.
+* ``plone.app.event>=1.1b1``.
+This provides the behaviors used for the event-type.

 Toubleshooting
 ==============